JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 ---

 ## Conclusions

-There are many excellent open-source and self-hosted OAuth providers, often falling under the broader category of **Identity and Access Management (IAM)** solutions.
+There are many excellent open-source and **self-hosted OAuth providers**, often falling under the broader category of **Identity and Access Management (IAM)** solutions.

 These tools give you full control over your user data and authentication flows, a significant advantage for security and customization.